jcolomb/HCS_analysis/paper.md

 # Summary

-Automated mouse phenotyping via high throughput behaviour analysis of home cage behaviour has brought hope for a more effective and efficient way to test rodent models of diseases.
-While different software solutions track behavioural motives through time, software to analyse and archive this rich data is mostly lacking [@Steele2007].
+Automated mouse phenotyping via high-throughput behavior analysis of home cage behavior has brought hope for a more effective and efficient way to test rodent models of diseases.
+Very rich datasets are produced by advanced video analysis software.
+However, there is no dedicated mechanism to share or analyze this kind of data, such that it is common practice to reduce the analysis to a couple of variables summarized over the whole recording period.

-Here, we present an open source, free software actionable via a web browser, that can perform state of the art multidimensional analysis of home cage behavioural sequence data.
-We created an open repository of the linked metadata that we treat as separate from the raw data.
-Data from a wild type strain of mice used to test the software is provided.
+Here, we present an open source, free software actionable via a web browser (a R-shiny application), that can perform state of the art multidimensional analysis of home cage behavioral sequence data.
+By aligning time series data to the light cycle, it can use different time windows to produce up to 128 behavior variables per animal.
+It provides a p-hacking free analysis using a PCA strategy, while providing graphical representation of the behavior for further explorative analysis.
+A machine learning approach was implemented but had been proven ineffective at separating groups of animals.

-This software should facilitate the analysis of long behavioural sequence data such as extracted by machine learning and other algorithms from video based home cage monitoring.
+With this work, we hope to engage researchers in data management practices by showing that it allows for better and more efficient analyses of the data.

 ## Data input